Landlord

 When to use this calculator

-Use this calculator when evaluating R2R opportunities, negotiating lease agreements with landlords, or stress-testing your R2R business model.
-It's essential for understanding profitability, required occupancy rates, and how long until you recoup setup investments.
+Use this calculator when evaluating R2R opportunities, negotiating lease agreements with landlords, stress-testing your R2R business model, or comparing multiple potential deals.
+It's essential for understanding profitability, required occupancy rates, and how long until you recoup your setup investment.
+Run the numbers before making any R2R commitment.

 Frequently Asked Questions